 Southwestern is a residential college, and as such, we guarantee housing for all international students.
 Southwestern’s residence halls provide students with individual high-speed connection to the Internet and cable TV service.
 All residence halls, (mostly suite-style rooms), have central air conditioning and heating.
 For upper-level students, one-bedroom and two-bedroom apartments are available on campus in addition to other options.
 Assistance is available for international students wishing to obtain housing during holidays and over the summer months.
 For more details about our residence halls, please visit the site of our Residence Life Office.

-While Georgetown, TX does not offer any form of mass or public transportation, students living on campus do not usually find that an everyday problem.
-Southwestern’s campus is walkable, and the University does offer free weekly shuttles to the local shopping centers off campus.
+While public transportation in Georgetown, TX is fairly limited, students living on campus do not usually find that to be an everyday problem.
+Southwestern’s campus is walkable, and there is a public bus system (free to Southwestern students) that serves the city of Georgetown.
 In addition, there are many students who own cars; we find international students often develop relationships with other students and will travel in Georgetown together.
 If necessary, there are taxis and shuttles available for hire.
 This is a helpful and common mode of transportation to the airport.
 Once in Austin, public bus services with a variety of routes are available through Capital Metro.